stacks-network/docs/_core/smart/tutorial.md

 ![faucettx](images/faucet-transfer.png)

-## Step 3: Deploying the contract
+## Deploy the contract

-Go back to the Sandbox screen and switch to the ["Contract deploy"](https://testnet-explorer.blockstack.org/sandbox?tab=contract-deploy) tab.
-The screen has various options, but all we want to do here is replace the code in the text area under **Contract source code** with the contents of `contracts/hello-world.clar`:
+Go back to the Sandbox screen and switch to the ["Contract deploy"](https://testnet-explorer.blockstack.org/sandbox?tab=contract-deploy) tab, and do the following:

+1. Enter a slug-like name for the contract under **Contract name** that uses lower-case letters, dashes, and numbers only.
+2. Replace code in the text area under **Contract source code** with the contents of `contracts/hello-world.clar`.
+3. Click **Deploy contract**.

 ![deploy](images/contract-deploy.png)

-Verify your input and hit "Submit".
 A confirmation will pop up, indicating that a new contract deploy transaction was issued.
-Click on "View transaction" to review the pending transaction.
-You might have to refresh the page a few times.
+Click on "View transaction" to review the pending transaction, and refresh the page a few times.
 In the next seconds, your contract deployment should be confirmed and you will see a contract creation success screen.

 As you can see on the screen, every smart contract's source code is publicly verifiable through the explorer.

-## Step 4: Call the public method
+## Call the public method

-Go back to the Sandbox screen and switch to the ["Contract call"](https://testnet-explorer.blockstack.org/sandbox?tab=contract-call) tab.
+Switch to the ["Contract call"](https://testnet-explorer.blockstack.org/sandbox?tab=contract-call) tab.
 In the form, enter the following details:

 * **Contract address**: Your generated STX address.
 Hover over the identity component on the right side of the screen to see your full address.
-* **Contract name**: hello-world-contract
+* **Contract name**: Whatever you entered as your contract name in the previous step.
+If you forgot, you can review your recent transactions by following the link on the upper-right.

 ![sandbox-call](images/sandbox-call.png)

 Verify your input and hit "Fetch" to look up available methods.
-You should see the 3 public methods implemented in the smart contract.
+You should see the 2 public methods implemented in the smart contract.

 Locate the `(echo-number)` method, provide any integer for the `val` argument, set the post condition mode to "Allow" and hit **Submit**.
 A result confirmation will be displayed, indicating that a new contract call transaction was issued.
 Click on the transaction to review it.
 In the next seconds, your contract call should be completed and you will see a contract call success screen.
 Scroll down to the function summary section to verify your contract call: